twbs/blog/src/content/posts/2023/bootstrap-5-3-0-alpha2.md

 - Cards now have a `color` set on them to improve rendering across color modes.

-- Added new `.nav-underline` variant for our navigation with a simpler bottom border under the active nav link.
-[See the docs for an example.](https://getbootstrap.com/docs/5.3/components/navs-tabs#underline)
+- Added a new `.nav-underline` variant for our navigation with a simpler bottom border under the active nav link.
+[See the docs for an example.](https://getbootstrap.com/docs/5.3/components/navs-tabs/#underline)

 - Navs now have new `:focus-visible` styles that better match our custom button focus styles.

 ### Helpers

-- Added new `.icon-link` helper to quickly place and align Bootstrap Icons alongside a textual link.
+- Added a new `.icon-link` helper to quickly place and align Bootstrap Icons alongside a textual link.
 Icon links support our new link utilities, too.

-- Added new focus ring helper for removing the default `outline` and setting a custom `box-shadow` focus ring.
+- Added a new focus ring helper for removing the default `outline` and setting a custom `box-shadow` focus ring.

 ### Utilities